 Using advanced 3D scaffolds and in-vitro culture techniques, combined with adult human stem cells, our group is attempting to identify the complex cellular environments controlling tissue growth in 3D.
 We are also researching their application in translating cell-based therapies to the clinic.

-Visit our Partnerships page for more about our partnerships and collaborations.
+Visit our Industry Partnerships company links below for more details about our partners and collaborators.

 Tissue engineering and regenerative medicine

 - Articular cartilage repair from clinically-relevant human cell sources